2023 Genome Camp

 If you wish to continue doing self-data research after the camp, we will support you as needed.

 Week 1.
-Computational Biology Camp Content (In-person highly recommended: one of followings)
+Computational Biology Camp Content (in-person highly recommended); one of the following:

 Week 3.
 Your Genome In Your Hands